telerik/kendo-ui-core/docs/controls/layout/dialog/overview.md

 ### Defaults

-Kendo UI Dialog provides default configuration options that can be set during initialization.
+The Dialog provides default configuration options that can be set during initialization.

 Some of the properties that can be overridden and controlled are:

-*   Minimum and maximum height and width during resizing
+* Minimum and maximum height and width during resizing.
-*   Custom action buttons and their layout
+* Custom action buttons and their layout.
-*   Title and close button
+* Title and **Close** buttons.
-*   Animation effects and duration
+* Animation effects and duration.
-*	Modality
+*	Modality.
-*   Predefined dialogs
+* Predefined dialogs.

-The example below demonstrates how to create a non-modal Dialog that contains two action buttons and no close button.
+The example below demonstrates how to create a non-modal Dialog that contains two action buttons and no **Close** button.

 ###### Example